reportei/connect-docs/sections/customers-integrations.md

 Customers Integrations
 ======

-Customer integrations refer to the connections your customers establish with various platforms, such as Instagram, Facebook, and others the merchant has available, see [Show merchant settings](#merchant-settings) to check available integrations.
+Customer integrations refer to the connections your customers establish with various platforms, such as Instagram, Facebook, and others the, see [Show merchant settings](#merchant-settings) to check available integrations.

 When interacting with customer integrations, you’ll use the x-customer-token for secure access to customer-specific data.